cxhernandez/MSMBuilderTalk/slides.md

 // Five more pages of this
 // You get the idea

-// Also, how the hell do we even use this function?! static void jarvis_patrick(int n1, real **mat, int M, int P, real rmsdcut, t_clusters *clust)
+// Also, how the hell do we even use this function? static void jarvis_patrick(int n1, real **mat, int M, int P, real rmsdcut, t_clusters *clust)

 </pre>